Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

-where $v_u^2+v_d^2=\langle H_{u} \rangle $ $\simeq (174 \; \rm GeV)^2$, where $v_u,v_d$ are up-type and down-type Higgs vacuum expectation values, $M$ which is the lightest among the heavy RHN masses and $ \rm cot \theta$$ \equiv v_d/v_u $.
+where $v_u^2+v_d^2=\langle H_{u} \rangle $ $\simeq (174 \; \rm GeV)^2$, where $v_u,v_d$ are up-type and down-type Higgs vacuum expectation values, $M$, which is the lightest among the heavy RHN masses, and $ \rm cot \theta$$ \equiv v_d/v_u $.
 Considering cot$\theta$ small as compared to $1$, we have neglected this in the later analysis.

-In Fig. \ref{cntall}, we have used Eq.~(\ref{fult}) and the constraint shown in~(\ref{neut}) and have obtained the plot for sneutrino mass which is $M$ versus the soft breaking trilinear parameter $A$ for different values of $\beta$ so that observed baryonic asymmetry could be obtained.
-The variation of Yukawa coupling $Y$ is not shown in the plot.
-However, because of the variation of this coupling subject to the constraint in~(\ref{neut}), it is found that for wide range of values of $A$ parameter from $1$ to $10^5$ GeV for almost same sneutrino mass, it is possible to obtain required baryonic asymmetry.
-This is because $M Y >> A$ on the horizontal part of both the upper and lower plot in Fig. \ref{cntall}, In this case, like the earlier model, one is required to consider other two right handed neutrinos to be lighter than $M$.
-On the other hand, for higher values of $A$ this is not necessarily true.
-For higher values of $\beta$ the sneutrino mass is found to be lower in both upper and lower plots in Fig. \ref{cntall}.
+In Fig.~\ref{cntall}, we have used Eq.~(\ref{fult}) and the constraint shown in~(\ref{neut}) and have obtained the plot for sneutrino mass, which is $M$, versus the soft-breaking trilinear parameter $A$ for different values of $\beta$ so that observed baryonic asymmetry could be obtained.
+The variation of the Yukawa coupling $Y$ is not shown in the plot.
+However, because of the variation of this coupling subject to the constraint in Eq.~(\ref{neut}), it is found that for a wide range of values of the $A$ parameter from $1$ to $10^5$ GeV for almost the same sneutrino mass, it is possible to obtain the required baryonic asymmetry.
+This is because $M Y >> A$ on the horizontal part of both the upper and lower plots in Fig.~\ref{cntall}.
+In this case, like the earlier model, one is required to consider the other two right-handed neutrinos to be lighter than $M$.
+On the other hand, for higher values of $A$, this is not necessarily true.
+For higher values of $\beta$, the sneutrino mass is found to be lower in both upper and lower plots in Fig.~\ref{cntall}.

-In the context of supersymmetric model considered in subsection B, there could be gravitino problem~\cite{Davoudiasl:2004gf} as the decoupling temperature is high and is above $10^{10}$ GeV as shown in Fig. \ref{ctp1}.
-The decay of heavy gravitino could affect the result of BBN or as lightest supersymmetric particle, it could overclose the universe.
-For mass of gravitinos above $100$ TeV, gravitinos are expected to decay before the start of BBN.
-However if the lightest supersymmetric particle (which is formed due to gravitino decay) is lighter than 100 GeV then gravitino problem may be avoided.
-For very light mass of gravitino below KeV range, no gravitino problem is expected.
+In the context of the supersymmetric model considered in subsection B, there could be a gravitino problem~\cite{Davoudiasl:2004gf} as the decoupling temperature is high and is above $\sim 10^{10}$ GeV as shown in Fig.~\ref{ctp1}.
+The decay of a heavy gravitino could affect the result of BBN, or as the lightest supersymmetric particle, it could overclose the universe.
+For masses of gravitinos above $\sim 100$ TeV, gravitinos are expected to decay before the start of BBN.
+However, if the lightest supersymmetric particle (which is formed due to gravitino decay) is lighter than $\sim 100$ GeV, then the gravitino problem may be avoided.
+For a very light mass of gravitino below the keV range, no gravitino problem is expected.